 Finally, expiration dates matter with cosmetics.
 They either have a date or a symbol to tell you how long you can use the makeup after you open it.
 The symbol looks like a jar with an open lid and a number like “6M.”
 That means you have six months to use the foundation to avoid problems.

 In the end, you might prefer to try an app like EWG’s database that lets you scan a barcode and evaluate the safety of a product.

 Skin type affects the choice between powder and liquid

 Next, once you’re aware of what to avoid, and how to check the label for issues, it’s time to decide what type of skin you have.
 Think about these questions to narrow down the choices:

-- Do you have oily patches on your nose, forehead, and chin but dry cheeks?
+- Do you have problem areas on your nose, forehead, and chin?